actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 Actionhero follows [semantic versioning](http://semver.org/).
 This means that a minor change is a right-most number.
 A new feature added is the middle number, and a breaking change is the left number.
 You should expect something in your application to need to be changed if you upgrade a major version.

+## Upgrading from v24 to v25

+### Configuration

+- Redis can no longer be disabled, but you can opt to use `ioredis-mock` instead.
+See what a configuration from using this redis mock looks like on the [master branch](https://github.com/actionhero/actionhero/blob/master/src/config/redis.ts).
+See [PR #1653](https://github.com/actionhero/actionhero/pull/1653) for more information.

+### Logging and HTTP Server

+- The default HTTP response code if an Action throws is now 500, configured by a new config setting, `config.servers.web.defaultErrorStatusCode` (default 500).
+This option is only effective if the status code has not been set by the action.
+See [PR #1661](https://github.com/actionhero/actionhero/pull/1661) for more information.
+  - Error log message format has changed as well.

+### CLI Commands

+- Commands now have optional `initialize` and `start` options, so you can opt-into initializing or starting your server as needed for your CLI command.
+The default is to initialize (`initialize=true`) but not start (`start=false`)
+- Command names with spaces now have renamed to have `-`.
+IE: `actionhero generate action` is now `actionhero generate-action`.
+- See [PR #1670](https://github.com/actionhero/actionhero/pull/1670) for more information.

 ## Upgrading from v23 to v24

 New Config Options which should be added: